Canberra - A Capital Idea

 Canberra has been on a bit of a growth spurt lately and it even has high-rise flats, nightclubs, and hipster districts – sure signs of a 20-something city, even though it just celebrated it’s Centenary in 2013.

 You can pack a lot into a short break here at low or no cost.
 For starters, there are the famous National attractions - National Gallery, National Museum, National Portrait Gallery, National Botanic Gardens and National Library- all with free displays.
 A new Centenary Trail criss-crosses the ‘bush capital’ with 140km of self-guided cycling and walking paths.
 See tams.act.gov.au for smartphone apps, or get maps from the Visitors’ Information Centre.
-Then, staying at Canberra City YHA, you're close to the after-dark action, with plenty of bars to explore: Tongue & Groove, Honky-Tonk's, Kremlin, Playground, Phoenix, Muddle and Hippo to name a few.
+Then, head out for after-dark action, with plenty of bars to explore: Tongue & Groove, Honky-Tonk's, Kremlin, Playground, Phoenix, Muddle and Hippo to name a few.

 In the hipster strip of Lonsdale Street, in between car-yards and outdoor clothing outlets, you’ll find house-blended coffee choices at Lonsdale Street Roasters (7 and 23 Lonsdale Street).
 Browse unique retail offerings including retro bicycles, unusual homewares, outré hairstylists, an organic bakery and Lifeline’s Hipsley Lane op-shop selling fashion from the 80s and 90s, at 17 pop-up shops within Lonsdale Street Traders.
 Grab some Argentinean street food at Elk & Pea Eating House, which morphs from a café to a bar after the sun sets.
 Or go right back to the 80s with good-value Greek food at O’Stratos Taverna.NewActon